nucleic/enaml/enaml/workbench/schema.rst

 	which points to a class implementing the interface required by the extension point.

+rank
+	An optional number used to rank this extension among other extensions contributed to the same extension point.
+The default is 0.

 id
 	An optional identifier for the extension.
 If this is provided, it must be a string in one of two forms: